MLB 2K: 2012

 Major League Baseball 2K12 was announced after the release of NBA 2K12.
 The game was released on March 6, 2012.
 It was released on the Xbox 360, PlayStation 2, PlayStation 3, Windows PC, PlayStation Portable, Wii, and Nintendo DS.
 It was the last MLB 2K game to be released for the PlayStation 2, like NBA 2K12 was the last 'NBA 2K for the system.

 Justin Verlander replaced Roy Halladay as the cover athlete.
 The game was slightly criticized for a copy and paste with a roster update but MLB 2K12 did improve on graphics.
 For PS2 users it took a step backwards and looked similar to 2K6.
-2K12 was the last planned game under the exclusive licensing agreement and in a last-minute decision they renewed their license with MLB to make a 2013 Game.
+2K12 was the last planned game under the exclusive licensing agreement and in a last-minute decision, they renewed their license with MLB to make a 2013 Game.

 2013

 Featured on the 2K13 cover is David Price of the Tampa Bay Rays replacing Justin Verlander.
 The game is almost the same as 2K12, but with some online features missing and updated rosters.
 However, the game was not received well due to the lack of new features and the removal of league play.
 This was eventually the last game in the series.

-In May 2013, 2K Sports launched a spin-off version of MLB 2K named Pro Baseball 2K (Korean : 프로야구 2K) in South Korea.
+In May 2013, Nexon launched an online spinoff version of MLB 2K named Pro Baseball 2K (Korean: 프로야구 2K) exclusively in South Korea, however the game's servers were shut down in 2014, making it unplayable.
 In December 2013, 2K Sports said that they will only focus on NBA and WWE Games for now on and have no further plans to make any more MLB Games.